rails/rails/guides/source/form_helpers.md

 ```

 The `fields_for` yields a form builder.
 The parameters' name will be what
 `accepts_nested_attributes_for` expects.
-For example, when creating a user with
+For example, when creating a person
-2 addresses, the submitted parameters would look like:
+with 2 addresses, the submitted parameters would look like:

 ```ruby
 {